mingwpy/mingwpy.github.io/_sources/blas_lapack.txt

 GotoBLAS2
 *********

-GotoBLAS_ is the predecessor to OpenBLAS_.
-It was a library written by Kazushige Goto, and released under a BSD license, but is no longer maintained.
+GotoBLAS2_ is the predecessor to OpenBLAS_.
+It was a library written by `Kazushige Goto <https://en.wikipedia.org/wiki/Kazushige_Goto>`_, and released under a BSD license, but is no longer maintained.
 Goto now works for Intel.
 It was at or near the top of benchmarks on which it has been tested (e.g `BLAS LAPACK review`_ `Eigen benchmarks
 <http://eigen.tuxfamily.org/index.php?title=Benchmark>`_).
 Like MKL and ACML,
 GotoBLAS2 chooses routines at runtime according to the processor.
 It does not detect modern processors (after 2011).